On the origin of the bi-drifting subpulse phenomenon in pulsars: Discussion

 The multipolar nature of our best-fitting fields creates spark paths that are non-circular (see, e.g., Figure \ref{fig:bi_summary_789}).
-These resemble the elliptic, tilted spark trajectory solutions that \citet{2017_Wright} find can fit bi-drifting behaviour.
+These resemble the elliptic, tilted spark trajectory solutions that \citet{2017_Wright} find can fit bi-drifting behavior.
 This agreement is assuring, and even encouraging.
-There is, however, a marked difference between the method through which these results we obtained. \citet{2017_Wright} geometrically map the subpulse drift onto a trajectory, while our work starts from more basic plasma principles, models a large sample of 10$^5$ possible configurations, and then naturally arrives at the observed drift behaviour in a subset of cases.
-This provides better understanding of the overall landscape of (bi-)drifting phenomena; but most importantly it allows us to translate back the subpulse action into physics quantities such as magnetic field order, curvature radius and strength.
+There is, however, a marked difference between the method through which these results were obtained.
+Namely, \citet{2017_Wright} geometrically map the subpulse drift onto a trajectory, while our work starts from more basic plasma principles and models a large sample of 10$^5$ possible configurations, and then naturally arrives at the observed drift behavior in a subset of cases.
+This provides better understanding of the overall landscape of (bi-)drifting phenomena; but most importantly it allows us to translate back the subpulse action into physics quantities such as magnetic field order, curvature radius, and strength.

-This surface magnetic field strength in the non-dipolar case falls in one of two regions of acceptable solutions, with either a relatively low ($\sim 10^{12} \,{\rm G}$), or high ($\sim 10^{14} \,{\rm G}$) surface magnetic field.
-Statistically, the strong-field solutions are more likely as we find that $0.3\%$ realizations show bi-drifting behaviour (comparing to $0.175\%$ realizations resulting in relatively weak surface magnetic field).
+This surface magnetic field strength in the non-dipolar case falls into one of two regions of acceptable solutions, with either a relatively low ($\sim 10^{12} \,{\rm G}$), or high ($\sim 10^{14} \,{\rm G}$) surface magnetic field.
+Statistically, the strong-field solutions are more likely, as we find that $0.3\%$ realizations show bi-drifting behavior (compared to $0.175\%$ realizations resulting in relatively weak surface magnetic field).
 Furthermore, it is worth mentioning that the strong surface magnetic field is consistent with predictions of the partially screened gap (see \citealt{2003_Gil, 2015_Szary}).
 This high surface magnetic field is caused largely by the higher-order magnetic field components.
 The pulsar spin-down, an easily measurable quantity, will still be mostly affected by the dipolar strength of $\sim 10^{12} \,{\rm G}$, and thus cannot break the degeneracy of our solutions.